 Cape Canaveral and Central Florida

 Located in Central Florida, Port Canaveral is one of the busiest cruise ports in the world.
-Port Canaveral trips for disabled travelers include 3-, 4-, or 7-day voyages to places such as the Eastern Caribbean, Bahamas or Mexico.
-For travelers cruising out of Port Canaveral, trips for disabled individuals in the home city of Cape Canaveral, Orlando and surrounding areas offer travelers many options.
+Cape Canaveral cruises for limited mobility travelers include 3-, 4-, or 7-day voyages to places such as the Eastern Caribbean, Bahamas or Mexico.
+For limited mobility travelers cruising out of Port Canaveral, pre-cruise or post-cruise stays in the home city of Cape Canaveral, Orlando and surrounding areas offer travelers many options.

 The best known tourist destination in Cape Canaveral is the Kennedy Space Center.
 The Kennedy Space Center is NASA’s launch headquarters and provides trips for disabled passengers to tour launch areas, meet veteran astronauts, see giant rockets and train in spaceflight simulators.
 Visitors can also view the Shuttle Discovery launch, scheduled to lift off on February 24, 2011.
 The Space Center offers many ADA services to make Port Canaveral trips for disabled individuals enjoyable.
 Accessible features include special wheelchair accessible seating, audio guides, Assistive Listening Devices, American Sign Language Interpreters, Guided Tours for guests who are blind or low vision and more.